carlosbrando/rails21-book/text/07_Railties/01_config_gem.markdown

 	  ActionController::Base.send :include, OpenIdAuthentication
 	end

-So, when you run the task to install all necessary gems, these gems will be among them.
+So when you run the task to install all necessary gems, these gems will be among them.